ravikumawat7716/ravikumawat7716/README.md

 <h3>💬 About me: </h3>
 <p>
-  I pride myself in being a Passionate Python Developer and a web Developr.
-I loved balancing creative mind with needs to produce results.
+  I pride myself in being a Passionate Python Developer and a Web Developer.
 I'm always looking to be challenged, and to challenge others.
 I'm pursuing my Bachelors in Data Science and Applications from IIT Madras.
 </p>
 <hr />